The diverse nature of spiral arms in the Auriga Superstars cosmological hydrodynamic simulations: Results

 The top-left panel of Fig.~\ref{fig:spectrogramall} shows the spectrogram for the galaxy with the strong tidal interaction (halo 25).
 The power appears to cluster around the ILR curve at almost every radius, which indicates that the spiral arms in this galaxy are kinematic density waves.
 The bottom-left panel clearly shows a very strong $m=2$ grand-design morphology representative of the spiral structure within the last Gigayear of evolution.
 The onset of this coherent pattern is correlated with the flyby of a massive satellite, which produces also a global corrugation pattern in the disc \citep{Gomez2021}.

-The upper-middle panel of Fig.~\ref{fig:spectrogramall} shows the spectrogram of the $m=2$ Fourier component for the galaxy with the strongest bar (halo 18).
+The upper-middle panel of Fig.~\ref{fig:spectrogramall} shows the spectrogram of the $m=2$ Fourier component for the strongly barred galaxy halo 18: the Fourier amplitude of the bar at this time is $\sim 0.5$.
 This spectrogram shows clear and coherent power for a pattern speed of $\Omega _p \sim 55$ $\rm km \, s^{-1} \, kpc$ from the galactic centre out to (even slightly beyond) the OLR at around 8--10 kpc radius.
 The bar length is close to the radius of co-rotation ($\sim 5$ kpc), which is consistent with the simulation of this halo at standard Auriga resolution \citep{Fragkoudi2021,Merrow2024}.
 The lower-middle panel shows the stellar over-density at an instance during this time window and reveals a clear quadrupole structure with a logarithmic overdensity larger than 0.5, which represents one of the strongest bars in the \auriga \superstars simulations.
 Spirals appear to emanate from the ends of the bar and form a quasi-ring like shape -- that is very reminiscent of manifolds such as those shown by \citet{RG07} -- contained within the radius of $\sim10$ kpc (outside of this radius, a separate, much weaker pattern speed profile following the rotation curve is found).
 Therefore, the pattern speed of the bar found inside co-rotation is the same as the pattern speed of the spiral arms outside of co-rotation.
 The pattern speed profile of this strongly barred galaxy during this epoch is thus consistent with the manifold theory for spiral arms, in which spirals are manifestations of stars flowing along manifolds after they leave an unstable Lagrange point at the end of the bar.